kaizhu256/node-github-crud/README.md

 /*
 example.js

-this script will run a web demo of github-crud
+this script will run a web-demo of github-crud

 instruction
     1. save this script as example.js